How To Coach Defensive Line (Complete Guide)

 When the ball is snapped, fire off to the offensive lineman and make contact with your hands first.
 You want to make contact with your hands first to get separation from the offensive lineman.

 If you bury your head or hit with your shoulder pads, you will have no vision of the ball carrier.
-Our job as a defensive lineman is to disengage the offensive player and make a tackle in the backfields.
+Our job as a defensive lineman is to disengage the offensive player and make a tackle in the backfield.

 Run Fits